© Crown copyright 2018

 Sharing of common systems, and exchange and recognition of data submitted for regulatory activities, between the UK and EU countries would cease.

-This would require changes to the Veterinary Medicines Regulations with some implications for veterinary medicine pharmaceutical industry stakeholders.
+This will be changes to the Veterinary Medicines Regulations with some implications for veterinary medicine pharmaceutical industry stakeholders if the UK leaves the EU with no deal.

 Marketing Authorisation Holder (MAH) legal presence requirements